 ２− How do I travel around Japan?

 Japan has a very efficient public transportation system.
 The majority of the people commute using metro and train.
 At first, Tokyo’s transportation system may be frightening for foreigners.
 You can use the application Navitime.
 More information about travelling around Japan is available at Japan Guide.

-３− Do you provide counsel to find part-time job?
+３− Do you provide counsel to find part-time job or assistance for internship?